Options and Requirements

 State CEU Restrictions

 Additionally, CEUs are available through the Association of Social Work Boards and the National Association of Social Workers (NASW).
-It's important to note, however, that CEUs earned from the NASW might not be accepted in certain states, which included California, North Carolina, West Virginia and Michigan as of 2014; therefore, social workers need to consult with their state licensure boards before enrolling in a certain program.
+It's important to note, however, that CEUs earned from the NASW might not be accepted in certain states, including Michigan, New York and West Virginia; therefore, social workers need to consult with their state licensure boards before enrolling in a certain program.

 CEU requirements vary between jurisdictions.
 For example, Michigan requires 45 hours during the 3-year period prior to license renewal.
 Additionally, each state may have specific CEUs in ethics that must be met.
 The NASW requires 48 CEU hours every two years.

 CEU courses can cover several areas, from clinical practice topics to working with special segments of the population.
 CEU credits might be earned by taking courses on:

 - Substance abuse issues